Posted By Visit Mesa Team

 Where to stay:

-My dog tends to use my feet as her pillow, but both you and your pup can rest your heads easily at Sheraton Mesa Hotel at Wrigleyville West.
+Both you and your pup can rest your heads easily at Sheraton Mesa Hotel at Wrigleyville West.
 This pet friendly hotel has all of the amenities to make a relaxing and enjoyable stay for humans including a resort-style pool, fitness center, full service salon, and delicious dining.
 Bonus: Riverview Park is right outside your door for a morning walk!

 Where to eat: